AI Toolkit Cheat Sheet

 Depends on provider

-Bottom line: For most small business use cases, AI API costs are negligible — often less than a coffee per month.
-The real cost is your time building and maintaining the workflows.
+Bottom line: For the automation use cases most small businesses start with, API costs are negligible: often less than a coffee per month.
+Two things do cost real money: an agentic coding tool used daily, and your own time building and maintaining the workflows.
+Budget for those, not for tokens.

 Low-Code Web & App Builders